Alan-Murphy91/crime-in-vancouver/README.md

 Having studied markup for dashboards from a few data scientists prior to beginning the project I had a clear preference for the [bar-chart -> row chart -> chloropleth/heatmap] layout as I found it to be functional whilst also aesthetically appealing.
 I have implemented the markup using a bootstrap template from keen.io and modified the breakpoints such that the responsive display shows just before the 'neighbourhood' chart infringes on the timeline div.
-I opted not to use onboarding for the data as I felt the columns were sufficiently self-explanatory to not rouse any UX problems.
+I opted not to use onboarding for the data as I felt the columns were sufficiently self-explanatory as to not rouse any UX problems.

 ## CSS